Ventrosky/game-projects/README.md

 ## road-crossing

 Simple Road Crossing Game with **Phaser 3**.
-Developed as part of the Zenva's *HTML5 Game Development Mini-Degree* Curriculum.
+Developed as part of the Zenva's *HTML5 Game Development Mini-Degree* Courses.

 ## Scratch